YehoanatnEzra/Oop-Huji/1 - Tic Tac Toe/README.md

 This project is the second exercise i completed in the OOP course at Hebrew University of Jerusalem.
 The main objective of this exercise is to practice implementing basic design patterns and interfaces while improving strategic decision-making in a Tic Tac Toe game.

-## **Usage**
+## **Installation & running**
-1. Clone this repository using git clone <url>
+- Clone the repository (if not already done):
-2. Open the cloned project in your IDE
+- Open the project in your IDE (IntelliJ IDEA, Eclipse, or VS Code).
-3. Use JDK 11 to compile all relevant files and run
+- Use JDK 11 or higher to compile and run the program.
+- Run the Tournament class with the following parameters:
+   - <Number of tournament rounds> <Size of the board> <Number of marks needed to win> <Display mode (console or none)> <First player's strategy (human, clever, whatever, genius)> <second player's strategy (human, clever, whatever, genius)>.

 ## **Exercise Description**
 This project implements a Tic Tac Toe Tournament, where multiple player strategies compete against each other.